corda/corda-kubernetes-deployment/CHECKLIST.md

 #### MAIN CONFIG in ``values.yaml``:

 - Define cordaVersion, which Corda Enterprise version to use, for example 4.0, 4.1 or 4.5-SNAPSHOT. (any releases that are tagged are fine)
-- Config containerRegistry section in its entirety
+- Configure the containerRegistry section in its entirety, you'll find the details from your Container Registry you created in the Cloud setup
-- Config storage section in its entirety
+- Configure the storage section in its entirety, you'll find the details from your Persistent Storage you created in the Cloud setup
-- Config fileShareName for node/bridge/float
+- Set the fileShareName for node/bridge/float to match the volumes you created in your Persistent Storage
-- Config identityManagerAddress and networkmapAddress (with the http:// prefix)
+- Set the identityManagerAddress and networkmapAddress (with the http:// protocol prefix and the port number, eg. http://my-idman:1000)
 	- You can use any network, but for Testnet see next line
 	- Testnet - if you want to use Corda Testnet, follow the [Corda Testnet configuration](#corda-testnet-configuration) section
-- Config resourceName to reflect the x500 name of the node, please note to use lowercase letters and numbers only
+- Set the resourceName to reflect the x500 name of the node, please note to use lowercase letters and numbers only
-- Config legalName to define the x500 name of the node and a matching emailAddress as contact information
+- Set the legalName to define the x500 name of the node and a matching emailAddress as contact information
 - Define the p2pAddress where the Node will be reached by other nodes on the network (if deploying a Float, it should be the Floats DNS name)
-- Define the nodeLoadBalancerIP (it should map the Public STATIC IP address NUMBER of the Node)
+- Define the nodeLoadBalancerIP (it should map the Public STATIC IP address NUMBER of the Node, do not use a DNS name here)
-- Define the floatLoadBalancerIP (it should map the Public STATIC IP address NUMBER of the Float)
+- Define the floatLoadBalancerIP (it should map the Public STATIC IP address NUMBER of the Float, do not use a DNS name here)

 #### Network setup